oden-lang/oden-lang.github.io/user-guide/language-reference/type-system.md

 without getting in the way.
 Oden builds on an extended typed lambda calculus and performs type inference on your code.

-## Built-in Types
+## Basic Types

-Just like in Go, there are some built in types:
+The basic types are built-in special types:

 * `boolean`
 * `int`